BhallaLab/almirah/docs/source/index.rst

 If you use almirah to help with your dataset, please consider citing this repository until a journal article is specifically available for almirah.

-If you use the CALM-BRAINS dataset in your research, please cite the reference below until a journal article is available for the dataset:
+If you use the CALM Brain resource in your research, please cite the reference below until a journal article is available for the dataset:

 .. code-block:: text